 Keep your homemade fajita seasoning in an airtight container in a cool, dry place, such as a spice cabinet or pantry.
 The seasoning should last for up to a year.

-If you make this Chicken Fajita Pasta, don't forget to come back and comment.
+If you make this Fajita Seasoning, don't forget to come back and comment.
 You can also tag me on social media.

 Any questions about the recipe?
 Use the comments section below.